buaa-colalab/VGGT-S/README.md

 pip install -r requirements.txt # This is for VGGT pip install -e .

-# Last, download the VGGT Checkpoint, name it model.pt and place it under vggt-main folder.
+# Last, download the VGGT Checkpoint, name it model.pt and place it under vggt_main folder.
 ```

 The directory structure should look like: